OWASP/owasp-mastg/docs/tools/MASTG-TOOL-0105.md

 source: https://corellium.com
 ---

-Corellium is a powerful iOS and Android device virtualization platform that provides a comprehensive suite of tools for security researchers, developers, and testers.
+Corellium is an iOS and Android device virtualization platform that provides a various tools for security researchers, developers, and testers.
 It allows users to create and manage virtual devices, perform dynamic analysis, and test applications in a controlled environment.

 ## Overview

 Corellium offers a cloud-based solution that enables users to run virtualized iOS and Android devices.
-These virtual devices are fully functional and can be used for various purposes, including security testing, app development, and research.
+These virtual devices can be used for various purposes, including security testing, app development, and research.
 Corellium provides a web-based interface for managing virtual devices, as well as APIs for automation and integration with other tools.

 ## Benefits